caddyserver/website/src/docs/markdown/running.md

 If you're using Caddy to [reverse proxy](/docs/caddyfile/directives/reverse_proxy) to another container, remember that in Docker networking, `localhost` means "this container", not "this machine".
 So for example, do not use `reverse_proxy localhost:8080`, instead use `reverse_proxy other-container:8080`

 </aside>

+If you need a custom build of Caddy with plugins, follow the [Docker build instructions](/docs/build#docker) to create a custom Docker image.
+Create the `Dockerfile` beside your `compose.yml`, then replace the `image:` line in your `compose.yml` with `build: .` instead.

 ### Usage